Insights

 And by streamlining the sign-up process with SMS verification, Triodos Bank significantly increased the number of new digital account registrations.
 Transactional SMS has many benefits – in this case, security plus growth!

-OTP codes for quick sign-ups
+OTP codes and quick sign-ups

 Transactional SMS example sent by EasyPark